VincentLeV/stackoverflow-api-py/README.md

 ## Introduction

-This is an API that scrapes the newest unanswered question on Stackoverflow by tags.
+This is an API that scrapes the newest unanswered question on Stack Overflow by tags.
-The API should work with any available tags on Stackoverflow.
+The API should work with any available tags on Stack Overflow.

-With this API, user could check out the unanswered questions on Stackoverflow quickly without any hassle.
+With this API, user could check out the unanswered questions on Stack Overflow quickly without any hassle.
-There is a link for each question that leads straight to Stackoverflow.
+There is a link for each question that leads straight to Stack Overflow.

 The motivation behind this project is to practice Python, scraping the web and creating data pipeline skills.